-- A. Awning: A retractable or fixed shelter constructed of non-rigid materials on a supporting framework that project from the exterior wall of a Building. - B. Awning Sign: A Sign affixed flat against the surface of an Awning. - C. Balloon Sign: An inflatable sign as defined herein. - D. Banner Sign: A temporary sign of fabric, plastic, or other non-rigid material without an enclosing structural framework attached to or hung from a pooe
+- A. Awning: A retractable or fixed shelter constructed of non-rigid materials on a supporting framework that project from the exterior wall of a Building. - B. Awning Sign: A Sign affixed flat against the surface of an Awning. - C. Billboard: Any Structure, other than a Directional Sign, on which lettered, figured, or pictorial matter is displayed for advertising either: